MingHuiT/TypeIt/README.md

 With every line of code, I've poured my creativity and passion into this project.
 Join me on this journey as I unveil the magic that HTML, CSS, and JavaScript can create when combined in the right way.

-Your site is live at https://minghuit.github.io/TypeIt/
+The site is live at https://minghuit.github.io/TypeIt/